macalimlim/godot-rust-cross-compiler/README.md

 Using the docker image, a fresh `$HOME` directory is used at each start, and this causes `cargo` to actually pull dependencies and rebuild them at each build.
-This slows down things, especially when your project grows in size and deps.
+This slows down things, especially when your project grows in size and dependencies.

-A workaround (used in the [example Makefile](https://github.com/ufoot/godot-rust-cross-compiler/blob/master/grcc.mk) is to mount `$HOME/.cargo/git` and `$HOME/.cargo/registry` to local folders on your host.
+A workaround (used in the [example Makefile](https://github.com/ufoot/godot-rust-cross-compiler/blob/master/grcc.mk)) is to mount `$HOME/.cargo/git` and `$HOME/.cargo/registry` to local folders on your host.
 For example:

 ```sh
 install -d /tmp/.cargo/git       # run this only once